uli28/ng-dev/labs/L8-security/readme.md

     ![web-app](_images/config.jpg)

-- Take the [fbauth-folder](../../demos/09-securing-publishing/securing-ui/src/app/fbauth/) from the demo app as a starting point.
+- Take the [fbauth-folder](/demos/09-securing-publishing/securing-ui/src/app/fbauth/) from the demo app as a reference and add it to your app.